Skip to content

 For a tasting room with a view, Hawk Knob is located in the rolling hills outside of downtown Lewisburg.
 They use traditional hand-crafted methods and WV heirloom apples for a selection of hard ciders and honey mead.

-3. HISTORIC DOWNTOWN LEWISBURG.
-For a town with a population sitting just below 4,000, it’s always hopping...festivals, live music, great food and a surprising cultural scene.
+For a town with a population sitting just below 4,000, it’s always hopping... festivals, live music, great food and a surprisingly lively cultural scene.
 Lewisburg is home to Carnegie Hall, one of four remaining in the world and Greenbrier Valley Theatre, the state professional theatre of West Virginia.
 It also has its own artist enclave, Lee Street Studios, where you can meet local artisans and purchase their work.

-4. GREENBRIER RIVER & RAIL-TRAIL.
-Hikers, bikers and horseback riders can take advantage of this 78-mile long rail trail.
+Hikers, bikers and horseback riders can take advantage of this 78-mile-long rail trail.
 No matter your skill level, the trail is easy to navigate with its wide, gravel bed and mild, one-percent grade.
 Enjoy views of the Greenbrier River as it meanders through the lush forest and rolling Alleghany Mountains.
-Want to take bikes out for a spin?
-Check out Free Spirit Adventures for rentals and shuttle services along the trail.
-If you're looking for a dip in the Greenbrier River, Greenbrier Outfitters offers stand-up paddling boarding and kayak outings on the Greenbrier River.
-Or get the family out on tubes with Greenbrier River Campground.
+Want to take bikes (or e-bikes) out for a spin?
+Check out Hammer Cycles for rentals and shuttle services along the trail.
+If you're looking to take a dip in the Greenbrier River, Greenbrier Outfitters offers stand-up paddleboarding and kayak outings on the Greenbrier River.
+Or get the family out on tubes with River City Bikes & River Adventures.

-6. WILD CAVERN.
 Underneath the Greenbrier Valley, miles of tunnel systems stretch across the land.
 Visitors can take a closer look at what lies beneath in Lost World Caverns.
 Venture below the earth’s surface 120 feet to witness an underground marvel of colossal proportions.
-The self-guided tour covers a well-trod half-mile loop with colorful lights highlighting these actively-growing stalactite and stalagmite rock formations.
+The self-guided tour covers a well-trod half-mile loop with colorful lights highlighting these actively growing stalactite and stalagmite rock formations.
 If you're looking to explore the deeper depths of the cave, the four-hour wild cave tour might be for you!

 Submission successful.